zubchenkodev/project-movies-vite/instructions.md

  <img src="/src/assets/finished-version.png" alt="Project Example">

    <a href="https://technigo-movies-project.netlify.com/">
-    Click Here to view sample of this project
+    Click here to view sample of this project
   </a>

-You can choose what you'd like your survey to be about.
-Perhaps you'd like to ask other developers what they think about different technologies, or perhaps you'd like to ask people about their favourite foods or hobbies.
-It's completely up to you.

-Once a user has “submitted” the survey you created they should see a summary.
-It doesn't actually need to be submitted anywhere - the focus here is to practice using React state and controlling forms.

-You don't have to use a lot of components to start with when doing this project, see that as more of a stretch goal…
+In this app, we've used the API to fetch popular movies in the US.
+You are free to choose whatever endpoint you'd like to build up your list.
+You could do the same as us, or you could, for example, show movies which are currently in the cinema or find movies in a particular genre.
+It's up to you!

+### Using the API

+You will need to register an account with themoviedb.org and then register for an API key in order to use the API.

+When signing up for an API key, it asks a bunch of questions about what the application is for, but don't worry - we've contacted themoviedb.org and checked that they're OK with you all using the API for this purpose and it's all good in the hood.
+So, this is what you need to do:

+- Signup for themoviedb.org [This is an external link to genome.gov](https://www.genome.gov/)

 ### Requirements: